stephenjtyrrell/checklist-generator/ChecklistGenerator/README.md

 # Checklist Generator - Word to SurveyJS Converter

+A .4. **Review Results**:
+   - View the generated SurveyJS JSON output
+   - See processing status and any warnings or notifications
+5. **Preview Survey**: Click "Preview Survey Form" to see an interactive preview of your survey
+6. **Test Survey**: Complete the survey form to test functionality and user experience
+7. **Export Results**: Save survey responses and export them for analysis
-A .NET web application that converts Word document checklists into SurveyJS JSON format with automatic legacy document conversion support.
+8. **Use JSON**: Copy the generated JSON to use in your SurveyJS applicationsweb application that converts Word document checklists into SurveyJS JSON format with automatic legacy document conversion support.

 ## Features